muhammadminhas/Flutter-Calculator/README.md

 We are going to use Scaffold widget to implement the basic material design visual layout structure.

-First of all the app bar is designed and in app bar title "Calculator is Given".
+First of all the app bar is designed and in app bar title "Calculator" title is Given.

 ```dart
 return Scaffold(